kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

   checkpoint is started).
 - Cgroup freeze and unfreeze sequence ordering and error recovery.
 - Pod condition `Checkpointing=True` is set and cleared around the operation.
+- Pod update validation: spec changes to a Pod with `Checkpointing=True` are rejected; changes to `spec.restoreFrom` or to compared fields of a restore Pod are rejected until the restore completes, while scheduler binding and removing scheduling gates are allowed.
+- The shared Pod-spec equality function returns the same result for the admission plugin and the kubelet, and ignores exactly the documented restore-introduced fields.

 ##### Integration tests